 Externally, the M3 and M2 Bradleys are almost identical; both even featured three periscopes in the rear roof between the ramp and the deck hatch.
 The side firing ports and their associated periscopes are blanked off on this vehicle, however, revealing it to be the former.
 This vehicle presents an interesting mix of features found on both early and later machines.
 The headlights and indicators have been dismounted, and the tie-downs for the swim barrier are loose, allowing the cover to come untucked.

 The smoke grenade launchers are not mounted, and the wiring for their operation has been taped off.
 The four lugs on the turret front show where the stowage box for extra smoke grenades would be placed.
 The pull knob on the TOW launcher frame was part of the system to manually elevate the launcher to firing position.
 A 14mm ratchet wrench could be placed onto a drive shaft behind the knob to raise the launcher, then when finished the knob could be pulled and the launcher would lower back to its stowed position.
+The blanking plate with two bolts on the hull shows where a periscope would have been mounted.

 Since the cavalry scouts were not provided with firing port weapons, the firing ports themselves were blanked off and eventually omitted altogether.
 The blanking plates for the hull periscopes can be seen on the upper hull.